-Cusco is many things: the capital of the Inca empire, Peru’s most important cultural city and the country’s top tourist destination.
-In the native Andean language of Quechua, Cusco means “Naval of the World,” and legend has it the Incas laid out the city in the shape of a puma, a sacred animal.
-When Spanish colonizers arrived in the 16th century they tried to claim the city as their own, attempting to quash the native culture by constructing elaborate colonial buildings on top of important Inca sites.
+Cusco is many things: the capital of the Inca empire, Peru’s most important cultural city, and the country’s top tourist destination.
+In the native Andean language of Quechua, Cusco means “Navel of the World,” and legend has it the Incas laid out the city in the shape of a puma, a sacred animal.
+When Spanish colonizers arrived in the 16th century, they tried to claim the city as their own, attempting to quash the native culture by constructing elaborate colonial buildings on top of important Inca sites.
 This enchanting mix of old and new draws thousands of visitors to this UNESCO World Heritage site each year, and charms many into staying.

 8 miles of Inca complexes and a maximum altitude of over 8,690 feet lie between you and the ancient Inca Citadel of Machu Picchu as you depart on what is one of the most unforgettable travel adventures.
 If you’re short on time but want to experience hiking in the footsteps of the Incas, this is the perfect experience.
 Staying overnight in a hotel at the foot of Machu Picchu, you’ll be rewarded the following morning with watching the sun rise over Machu Picchu in one of the quietest hours of the day.
 You’ll have this profound experience almost entirely to yourself, as you soak in the fruits of your labor.
 Throughout the express Inca Trail and at Machu Picchu, your guide will provide you with all the facts, figures and legends while making sure you avoid the crowds to get the most from this once in a lifetime experience.